Homeschool planning can be stressful and chaotic OR you can figure out some ways to create a sane schedule without going

 - Maybe it’s because there was sickness in the family that week or unexpected guests?

 - Or do you have too much planned for certain days of the week?

 If your plan didn’t work, it’s time to evaluate and change things up.
 Don’t be afraid to make changes, sometimes we don’t get things right the first time around, and that’s ok!

 Are you ready to get started?
 Download the planning documents to make this year your best homeschooling adventure yet!

 These documents are editable.
 You can change the name, dates, and subjects in the PDF documents to fit your needs.

 Final Pro Tip for Planning Your Homeschooling Year…

 My final tip for you: work towards helping your kids become independent learners.
 This has truly transformed our homeschool days.
 When mom or dad don’t have to hold all their kids’ hands and teach every. single. subject. it makes our days more manageable!

-Look for courses that can be time-consuming for you, the parent, and find curriculum that’s engaging and fosters independence.
+Look for courses that can be time-consuming for you, the parent, and find a curriculum that’s engaging and fosters independence.
 We think Experience Astronomy and Experience Biology do a pretty great job at this!

 More Homeschool Planning Tips: